mustafaugurbaskin/mustafaugurbaskin/README.md

 # Welcome to my GitHub account

 👋 Hi!, I'm Mustafa Uğur Baskın.
 A 20 years old Full Stack Developer based in Turkey.
 I currently work at CoSearch Team (<a href="https://www.cosearchteam.com">CoSearch website</a>) as Founder & Lead Developer.
-CoSearch Team is a business contact information software for companies and businesses to allow them to find potential customers' contact information approximately 30x faster than manual searches.
+CoSearch is a business contact information software for companies and businesses to allow them to find potential customers' contact information approximately 30x faster than manual searches.
 I have worked in many Machine Learning and Python projects.

-I previously worked on:
+👨‍💻 I previously worked on:
 - FornaxAI, an AI powered lane assist & self driving assistant.
 - Martha AI, a voice assistant using artificial intelligence that I developed myself.